 “We worked to identify zones, designed pre-scripted messages for flooding, mudslides, power outages, etc., and created scripts to plug and play when we needed to send out notifications to the public and to local stakeholders.”

 “We defined zones broken up by fire districts, and each district might have 10, 30, 40, or 50 independent zones – small pockets that you can identify as areas of threat.
 Most designed around fire response.”

 “Following the 2020 CZU Lightning Complex Fire in San Lorenzo Valley, leaving a substantial burn scar, we began to identify areas of potential debris flow, breaking down bigger zones into even smaller zones.
 These evacuation zones are still in place today and greatly helped our efforts when the floods hit the valley during these latest storms.”

 “Going back now, we are redeveloping multiple zones, like in the Soquel area where they have one main road and 20,000 residents.”

 Tony Blackman – “We did a lot of those same things.
 In addition, in San Mateo County, a lot of languages are spoken.
 We were able to script and translate messages into multiple languages.”

 “San Mateo County has mountains in the middle with coastline and bay shore on either side with three large reservoirs that serve the City of San Francisco.
 One came within a foot of going over the spillway.
-Through complex, ongoing communications, we were able coordinate releases that had to be done at low tide or risk flooding.
-Additionally, we were able to split up zones in high density areas based on the topography of the area, where we could preplan for diverse areas with hospitals, senior living, single family, high-net worth homes.”
+Through complex, ongoing communications, we were able to coordinate releases that had to be done at low tide or risk flooding.
+Additionally, we were able to split up zones in high-density areas based on the topography of the area, where we could preplan for diverse areas with hospitals, senior living, single family, high-net-worth homes.”